obertm/OneADayLocal/docs/Euler009_explained.md

 4) Complexity
 - About O(√S) iterations; trivial for S = 1000.

+## Complexity

+- Outer m up to roughly √(S/2); inner n < m → ≈ O(√S) pairs.
+- Constant-time arithmetic per pair.
+- Space: O(1).

 ## Reusable template
 - Translate constraints into parametric forms (Euclid’s formula for Pythagorean triples).
 - Use divisibility to prune; compute directly once parameters fit.

 ## Practical examples and business impact
+## Edge Cases

+- No solution for given S: Return sentinel (e.g., -1) – current code does.
+- S odd small values: May not decompose; loops exit naturally.
+- Large S: Ensure loop bounds use int/long safely; m up to sqrt(S/2).
+- Multiple solutions: Problem states unique for S=1000; for other S track min or first if needed.
+- Overflow: For large S and d, a*b*c may exceed 64-bit; use BigInteger if generalized.

 - Geometry and lattice problems
   - Problem: Generate integer solutions under algebraic constraints.